Using Sqoop

 -

-When creating or editing a Yandex Data Processing cluster, add to the cluster properties the
+When creating or updating your Yandex Data Processing cluster, add the

 -